Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 5. Verify that `Timestamp` is greater than `PrevBlockHeader.Timestamp`.
 6. Evaluate program `PreviousBlockID.NextConsensusProgram` with [VM version 1](vm1.md) and expansion flag set to `false`.
 If program execution failed, fail validation.
 7. For each transaction in the block:
-    1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return false.
+    1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header.
 8. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.
 9. Verify that the computed merkle tree hash is equal to `TransactionsMerkleRoot`.
 10. If the block version is 1: verify that the `ExtHash` is the all-zero hash.